wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 ## Simulating The Backend

+### Backend Overview

-The backend of the pipeline consists of the register aliasing table, the register file, the out-of-order execution engine, load store unit, and the reorder buffer.
+The backend of the pipeline consists of the Register Aliasing Table (RAT), the Register File (RF), the out-of-order execution engine, load store unit, and the Reorder Buffer (ROB).
 Uops are "issued" to the backend from the issue queue at a maximum bandwidth of `ISSUES_PER_CYCLE` uops per cycle, meaning that each backend pipeline stage can handle that many uops in a single cycle. zSim keeps track of the current issue cycle in `OOOCore`'s member variable, `curCycle`, making the entire core simulator "issue-centric".
 With the inductive model in mind, `curCycle` can also be considered as the backend receiving cycle of the previous uop in program order.

-zSim defines "issue" as inserting an uop into the instruction window. zSim assumes that the instruction is fully associative, such that an uop can be inserted as long as there is one free slot.
-An related terminology is "dispatch", which, in zSim, refers to the action of sending uops to execution ports.
-After dispatching, an uop leaves the instruction window, and the slot it occupies becomes free.
+Readers should be careful not confuse uop issue with uop dispatch.
+In zSim, issue is a terminology that refers to moving uops to the backend pipeline stage, while dispatch means moving the uops to the functional units through one of the six execution ports.
+An uop is first issued to the backend, renamed by the RAT, then added into the ROB and the instruction window, only after which could the uop be dispatched when all source operands are ready and an execution port is available.

 ### Instruction Window